START-Hack/SBB-STARTHACK22/README.md

 # START Hack 2022 - SBB Case

 ### Case Introduction
+-	Travelers more and more want to take their bicycle on the train to discover Switzerland.
+For self-service loading of bicycles SBB offers space on the train, which customer need to reserve upfront.
+On top of that at the weekend there is extra space available staffs helping travelers to load their bicycles in a separate wagon.
+But also with that extra capacity space can going to be scarce at days weather is supposed to become nice.
+Unfortunately customers can't see how many spaces are available.
+However, if the weather is rainy or cold there are not so many staffs needed and the reservation does not has take place so early.

+Expected Final Product
+A prediction for the upcoming weekend at w time bicycle slots on the train are already fully booked.
+So customers can get the information of the latest timeslot they probably should book their reservation to get a free bicycle space depending on the train or trainline.
+Furthermore, internal staffing can be adjusted upfront depending on the predicted demand for bicycle transportation.

+Who will help us to enable our customers to have a joyful ride at the weekend?

+Data:
+- Rolling stock information
+-	Timetable information (including bicycle capacity)
+-	Weather data
+-	Historical reservation data from 2021 (Number of reservations per train, total capacity, time of booking date/hour)

 Please give a short introduction to your case.
 What is the problem you are solving?
 What do you expect from the winning team?